 - nausea, vomiting or diarrhoea

-Prompt emergency hospital treatment must be sought, including intravenous fluids, increased steroid medication and saline.
-Many people who suffer from Addison’s wear a medical alert bracelet or pendant with information and identification, and carry a hydrocortisone injectable for use in emergencies.
-They will still need hospitalisation and ongoing monitoring.
+If you have Addison’s disease it may be helpful to wear a medical alert bracelet or pendant with identification and information about your condition, and to carry a hydrocortisone injectable for use in emergencies.
+Note: even if you use a hydrocortisone injection for Addisonian crisis, you will still need hospitalisation and ongoing monitoring.

 Diagnosis of Addison's disease